 - achieve 13 credits (3 to 5 courses) from the list of 30+ management and leadership courses

-- complete one written work based assignment of 9 to 10 pages. use the project/stretch assignment as a work-based assignment
+- complete one written work-based assignment of 9 to 10 pages. use the project/stretch assignment as a work-based assignment

 - commit to 4 to 6 hours of self-study per week to complete the qualification within 6 months

-Each employer will have their own policy regarding fast-tracking or positive action in respect of Stepping Up participants.
-Bristol City Council's intent is to offer interview or development opportunities to support onward career progression.
+- Each employer will have their own policy regarding fast tracking or positive action in respect of Stepping Up participants.